JackBrowne556/Netflix-Churn-Project/README.md

 - Basic Plan Subscribers in South America has the lowest ARPU at **$45.96**, relatively lower compared to Standard and Premium ARPU values → suggesting a polarized market that could benefit from additional benefits for Basic Users to drive total subscribers up.
 - Maybe one more?

+# Recommendations

+Based on the three sections of Insights above, recommendations are made towards the marketing team based on data findings and spotted trends in **Churn Cause**, **Retention**, and **Subscription Price Analysis**.
+Recommendations are listed first and emphasized based on priority for monetary performance.
+For example, in Churn Cause Analysis, the top-risk customer segments and categories for churn are emphasized first as these would drive churn rates the most and therefore, lost revenue.

+### Churn Cause Analysis Recommendations

+Recommendations for Churn Causes are made below, in order, based on priority:

+1.